tira-io/tirex-tracker/README.md

 ### Kotlin Usage

-In Kotlin projects, the `track` function takes an inline lambda so that your code can be tracked like this:
+In Kotlin projects, the `track` function takes an [inline block](https://kotlinlang.org/docs/inline-functions.html) so that your code can be tracked like this:

 ```kotlin
 package io.tira.tirex.tracker.example